Tafadzwa03kusie/Banking_churn/README.md

 Exited — whether or not the customer left the bank.
 This is what we have to predict.
 (0=No,1=Yes).
 This is going to be our target variable.

 #### Effect on the customer leaving the bank?
-RowNumber, CustomerId and Surname have no effect on customer leaving the bank Other attributes are more or less likely to have an effect.
+RowNumber, CustomerId and Surname have no effect on customer leaving the bank.
+Other attributes are more or less likely to have an effect.

 The goal is to construct and train a machine learning model to predict the possibility of churns and help custumer service target the factors that may lead to churn and prevent customer churn, reduce loss of profit.